 |7.
 Used for||To compare the performances between two/more firms.||To evaluate the overall company’s performance.|

 As an investor, it’s wise to not become a one-eyed deer.
-You will gain much more insight into a company when you look at all of the aspects of profitability of the company.
-First, you should look at all the four financial statements.
-Then you should look at net income, NOPAT, net cash inflow/outflow, net revenue, return on total assets, return on equity, return on capital invested etc.
+You will gain much more insight into a company when you look at all of the aspects of the profitability of the company.
+First, you should look at all the four financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels..
+Then you should look at net income, NOPAT, net cash inflow/outflow, net revenue, return on total assets, return on equityReturn On EquityReturn on Equity (ROE) represents financial performance of a company.
+It is calculated as the net income divided by the shareholders equity.
+ROE signifies the efficiency in which the company is using assets to make profit., return on capital invested, etc.

 Having a look at all of these statements and ratios will give a solid idea about whether to invest in a particular company or not.

-This has a been a guide to the top differences between NOPAT vs Net Income.
-Here we also discuss the NOPAT and Net Income differences with examples, infographics, and comparison table.
+This has been a guide to the top differences between NOPAT vs. Net Income.
+Here we also discuss the NOPAT and Net Income differences with examples, infographics, and comparison tables.
 You may also have a look at the following articles for gaining further knowledge in Accounting –